samirkumardas/simple-chat-app/README.md

 2. Change current to directory simple-chat-app: `cd simple-chat-app`

-3. Define MongoDB URL on server/config/constant.js
+3. Adjust MongoDB URL on server/config/constant.js

 4. Change currenty directory to `server` and Start server using the command: `node app.js`

 5. Now get back to `simple-chat-app` directory and run the command: `npm start` (it will run the application with webpack devserver)

-## Features Implemented
+## Future Plan

+Want to add some other basic features like:

 1. Login, Registration
 2. Channel Creation